"Hair", the actor of Everwood Treat Williams killed in a motorcycle accident in Vermont - ExBulletin

 “Hair”, the actor of Everwood Treat Williams killed in a motorcycle accident in Vermont

-DORSET, Vermont (AP) Actor Treat Williams, whose nearly 50-year career included starring roles in the television series Everwood and the movie Hair, died Monday after a motorcycle accident in Vermont, police said of state.
+DORSET, Vt.
+Actor Treat Williams, whose nearly 50-year career included leading roles in the television series Everwood and the movie Hair, died Monday after a motorcycle accident in Vermont, state police said.
 He was 71 years old.

-Shortly before 5 p.m., a Honda SUV was turning left in a car park when it collided with Williams’ motorbike in the town of Dorset, according to a statement of the Vermont State Police.
+Shortly before 5 p.m., a Honda SUV was turning left in a car park when it collided with a Williams motorbike in the town of Dorset, according to a statement of the Vermont State Police.

 Williams could not avoid a collision and was thrown from his motorcycle.
 He suffered serious injuries and was airlifted to Albany Medical Center in Albany, New York, where he was pronounced dead, the statement said.